safaris since 1995

 Canoe safaris in southern Africa

-Because we’re remote, most of the time we prefer to sleep under the stars.
-We carry basic provisions and find that weather, river conditions and game encounters en-route dictate the routine.
-As we get further from launch point we find less access to road and further downstream there’s no road access to long stretches of the rivers.
-So solid planning and experienced Professional Guides are essential prerequisites.
-True expeditionary trips aren’t commercially available.
-We do however run a series of set-date canoe safari options in southern Africa on the upper and lower Zambezi, also the Selinda Spillway in northern Botswana.
-They suit tame, adventurous and intrepid dispositions.
+As our canoe safari transports us through beautifully remote areas, we make camp beneath the stars.
+We carry only essential provisions for your safety and comfort, with our itinerary recommended by weather, river conditions and game sightings.
+As we journey further away from the canoe launch point, there’s little to no road access to long stretches of the river.
+Solid planning and experienced professional canoe safari guides are essential prerequisites.
+We run a series of set-date canoe safari options in southern Africa on the upper and lower Zambezi, as well as the Selinda Spillway in northern Botswana.
+They are perfect for the tame, the adventurous, and the fearless.

 What to expect on a canoe safari

-You’ll regularly encounter big game in the form of elephant, hippo and crocodiles in the water.
-Canoes don’t disturb buffalo, kudu, eland, predators including lion and other large mammals as they gather near shorelines.
-You’ll find a fantastic array of resident and birdlife through the season.
-However it’s the October to March period that has the most migrants.
+You’ll regularly encounter big game in the form of elephants, hippos and crocodiles in the water.
+A canoe on the water won’t disturb the buffalo, kudu and eland, and predators including lions and other large mammals can be seen along the river banks and shorelines.
+You’ll find a fantastic array of resident animals and birdlife through the season.
+The October to March period that has the most migrant animals travelling through the area.

-On the one end of the scale we’re self-supporting and wild-camp on islands.
-Alternatively we spend nights in fully supported mobile fly-camps.
-In some cases we’ll make use of a comfortable permanent lodges to start or end a canoe safari.
+Our canoe trips are often self-supporting with wild-camping on isolated islands, or we spend nights in fully supported mobile fly-camps.
+We can also make use of comfortable permanent lodges to start or end a canoe safari adventure.

-Days on safari are generally very active and prior canoeing experience isn’t essential.
-A reasonable degree of fitness is always a good idea.
-We’re generally on the water just after sunrise, we break for brunch and siesta in the early afternoon heat, then paddle through the afternoon to catch sundowners in camp before sunset.
-Bush TV always involves a primal fire.
+Canoe safaris are generally very active but prior canoeing experience isn’t essential, and a reasonable degree of fitness will certainly help.
+We set out on the water just after sunrise, break for brunch and siesta in the early afternoon heat, then paddle through the afternoon to catch sundowners in camp before the sun sets.
+Our ‘bush TV’ comes by way of a primal camp fire.

 Our canoe safari season